NicholasLiem/BlockTradeChain/README.md

 [How to integrate and deploy oracle to private chain and smart contract (Click Me!)](./oracle/README.md)

 ## Project Report
-Here's the link for the project report
+Here's the link for the project report <br>
 [Project Report Link](./docs/BlockTradeChain_Report.pdf)

 ## Video Snippet
-Here's the link for the video snipper
+Here's the link for the video snippet <br>
 [Video Snippet Link]()